 • Fructose malabsorption (considers content of fructose and sorbitol, fructose/glucose ratio and problematic fibers, e.g. fructans and galactans)

 • Sorbitol intolerance

 • Gluten intolerance

 The app Food Intolerances contains a substantial list of foods, food additives and drugs.
 Even after extensive research you often just want to know: what can I eat?
-Therefore you can find values and ratings of about 700 foods, clearly arranged in categories.
 The food list has a lot of exotic products that can bring more variety to your menu.

 View the app in action

 Interesting things to know about food intolerancesAccording to recent estimations approximately 2 to 5% of the population suffer from food allergies and 10 to 20% suffer from food intolerances.
 The number of unreported cases is very high.
 Many people are just diagnosed of having irritable bowel syndrome (IBS), without further knowing what exactly is the trigger for the symptoms.

 There are several kinds of food intolerances.
 Probably best known: malabsorptions of certain kinds of sugars, such as lactose or fructose.
 Small to medium amounts won’t cause any symptoms, but if one ingests too much, gas, abdominal pain or diarrhea will be the consequence.
 Basically everybody has these intolerances.
 Estimations go as far as one third of the world population that show signs of fructose intolerance.
 But just to put those numbers into perspective: by far not everybody of those 33% really suffers from ailment.
 Only a fraction of these “malabsorbers” react to fructose with symptoms, that can be pretty severe.
 As you might imagine the recommendation to eat more fruit can be quite harmful.